phetsims/build-an-atom/doc/implementation-notes.md

 Both NumberAtom and ParticleAtom end up having a number of derived properties that are important to know, such as charge, atomic number, and atomic mass.
-The types themselves generally track this information and make it available in the form of DerivedProperty.
+The types themselves generally track this information and make it available in the form of DerivedProperty instances.
+These types are also instrumental to the PhET-iO implementation of the sim, as they contain the state information and allow it to be set and queried via PhET-iO APIs.

 The game is state driven, and the view code monitors the state and uses it to decide what to display to the user.
+It moves through state like "selecting level", "presenting challenge", "solved correctly", "try again", etc.  Looking at these states and how the sim moves between them is a good way to understand the flow of the game.

+In mid 2025 this sim was converted from JavaScript to TypeScript, and the phet-io implementation was updated such that the sim could be used in the phet-io environment, specifically to run in PhET Studio.
+This update had the most impact on the Game screen.
+This model portion of this screen was refactored such that things that were previously generated dynamically, such as the challenges, were changed to all be created at startup and then reconfigured to present the different challenges to the user.
+Similar changes were made to the view code so it too could support state changes without needing to create and destroy view elements.